There are more than 170 museums in Berlin. And most of them are already looking forward to your visit.

 History comes alive in the GDR Museum (DDR Museum).
 Immerse yourself in the everyday life of the GDR and learn more about this part of German history.
-Learn more about the Stasi and the history of the Berlin Wall.
-Tickets can be purchased online before your visit.
-On days with a particularly high number of visitors, you will be given a time slot.
-You can get a foretaste of the varied and comprehensive exhibition online.
+Learn more about the Stasi and the history of the Berlin Wall, at the moment of course online.
 For example, the museum's blog presents 10 things from the GDR home office (in German language only: 10 Dinge aus dem Homeoffice der DDR).
 In the civic education podcast (in German language only: Staatsbürgerkunde Podcast) you can listen to contemporary witnesses and children's songs from the GDR.
 In addition, socio-politically relevant topics such as equal rights or freedom of the arts are addressed.

 The Berlinische Galerie has already digitized around 40,000 works of the collection, which comprises 106,740 works of art and over 500,000 documents.
 In the online database you can get an overview and collect your favourites.
 Of course, the curators have already compiled the highlights of the collection for you.
 Furthermore, you can take a virtual tour through the rooms of the exhibition "Art in Berlin from 1880 -1980" by clicking and zooming into the individual pictures.

 rbb macht Museum - The Berlinische Galerie - Director Thomas Köhler guides you through the collection.
 Eight highlights of early modern, classical modern and contemporary painting are presented: Anton von Werner, Hannah Höch, Otto Dix, Rudolf Schlichter, Werner Heldt, Fred Thieler, Georg Baselitz and Rainer Fetting.